BiogeoscienceslabOxford/kelp_forests/README.md

 The high resolution validation with UAV images can be seen here: https://biogeoscienceslaboxford.users.earthengine.app/view/kelp-forests-uav

-Questions? drop me a line at alejandra.morasoto@ouce.ox.ac.uk
+Questions? drop me a line at alemoras@uvic.ca
-updated: Feb 2021
+updated: May 2022